Nsala of Wala in the Nsongo District: Local situation

-Missionaries' account of how the picture came about
+Events leading to the photograph's creation

 The events that form the background to the picture are described in detail in the letters written by the Harrises and Stannards.
-On 15 May 1904, Alice Harris corresponded with Raoul Van Calcken, the head of the ABIR post at Baringa.
+On 15 May 1904, Alice Harris corresponded with Raoul Van Calcken, the head of the Abir post at Baringa.
 The Baringa missionaries John Harris and Edgar Stannard corresponded with the founder and then head of the Baptist Congo-Balolo Mission, which employed the Harrises, and the co-founder of the Congo Reform Association, Henry Grattan Guinness, on 19 and 21 May, respectively.
 A review of Stannard's letter reveals the following sequence of events:

 On 14 May 1904, the day of the shooting, John Harris had travelled to a meeting in Jikau.
-Shortly after 8 a.m. that morning, while Alice Harris and Edgar Stannard were at the Harris residence, two boys at the mission informed them that guards had killed several people and that two men were en route, bearing hands as evidence.
+Shortly after 8 a.m. that morning, while Alice Harris and Stannard were at the Harris residence, two boys at the mission informed them that guards had killed several people and that two men were en route, bearing hands as evidence.
 The boys were instructed to notify Harris and Stannard if the men returned.
 Subsequently, the men arrived at the residence of Harris and Stannard and were requested to display the hands.
-One of the men presented a hand and foot, which Stannard estimated to be recent and potentially belonging to a child of approximately five years of age.
-One of the two men, Nsala from Wala, identified himself as the father of the deceased Boali, to whom the limbs had belonged.
+One of the men presented a hand and foot, which Stannard estimated to be recent and belonging to a child of approximately five years of age.
+One of the two men, Nsala from Wala, identified himself as the father of the deceased Boali, whose limbs they had been.

-It was reported that fifteen guards had arrived in Wala the previous day intending to collect rubber, despite the scheduled delivery date having been set for three days later.
+The men told that fifteen guards had arrived in Wala the previous day intending to collect rubber, despite the scheduled delivery date having been set for three days later.
 Two of the assailants were armed with Albini rifles.
-In addition to Boali, Nsala's wife Bonginganoa and a boy named Esanga were also victims of the attack.
-All three were shot and then dismembered, cooked, and consumed.
+When the guards heard that the expected amount of rubber was not yet ready, they started to shoot, killing three people: the girl Boali, Nsala's wife Bonginganoa, and a ten-year-old boy named Esanga.
+The three victims were then dismembered, cooked, and eaten.
 Three other individuals had sustained gunshot wounds, one of whom, Eikitunga, had fallen into a river during her escape and drowned.
-Furthermore, the guards had apprehended ten individuals, nine of whom were women.
-These women, as corroborated by a judge named Bosco and Stannard's account, were not held responsible for rubber collection.
-Nevertheless, eight women were released in exchange for a financial transaction.
+Furthermore, the guards had apprehended ten individuals, nine of whom were women, though women were not responsible for rubber collection.
+Eight of the women were released when the villagers agreed to pay a ransom.